1757 - French expedition against Fort William Henry

 Skirmishes between scouting parties

 On July 23, 15 grenadiers of Guyenne Infanterie were surprised at the fall near Carillon by a party of Indian allied to the British.
 Two grenadiers were killed and scalped and 2 wounded.
 Lévis ordered M. de Rigaud to send out 2 parties to try to cut the retreat to the enemies.
 One of these parties was under the command of M. de Villiers, the other under M. de Corbières.
 At nightfall, the latter party spotted several bateaux on Lake Saint-Sacrement.
 Seeing this, Corbières sent Indian messengers to the camp at the portage.
-Some 450 Indians and 50 Canadians immediately left the camp and joined Corbières on the shores of Lake Saint-Sacrement.
+Some 450 Indians and 50 Canadiens immediately left the camp and joined Corbières on the shores of Lake Saint-Sacrement.

 In the night of July 23 to 24, Corbières hid the canoes on the shore and prepared an ambush.